boolean-uk/java-fundamentals-loops-workshop/README.md

     }
 }
 ```
 This will output the numbers from 0 to 9.
-We can name the loop variable anything but common names are i, x or n all of which probably come from their use for similar activities in Maths.
+We can name the loop variable anything but common names are `i`, `x` or `n` all of which probably come from their use for similar activities in Maths.

-The variable i is limited in scope if you try and access the value of it after the loop exits then you will get an error.
+The variable `i` is limited in scope if you try and access the value of it after the loop exits then you will get an error.

 ```java
 public void outputNumbers() {